FC Bayern Munich: History

-Early years (1900–1965)
+Early years (1900s–1960s)

-FC Bayern Munich was founded by members of a Munich gymnastics club (MTV 1879).
-When a congregation of members of MTV 1879 decided on 27 February 1900 that the footballers of the club would not be allowed to join the German Football Association (DFB), 11 members of the football division left the congregation and on the same evening founded Fußball-Club Bayern München.
-Within a few months, Bayern achieved high-scoring victories against all local rivals, including a 15–0 win against FC Nordstern, and reached the semi-finals of the 1900–01 South German championship.
-In the following years, the club won some local trophies and in 1910–11 Bayern joined the newly founded "Kreisliga", the first regional Bavarian league.
+Bayern Munich was founded by members of a Munich gymnastics club (MTV 1879).
+When a congregation of members of MTV 1879 decided on 27 February 1900 that the footballers of the club would not be allowed to join the German Football Association (DFB), eleven members of the football division left the congregation and on the same evening founded Fußball-Club Bayern München.
+Within a few months, Bayern achieved high-scoring victories against all local rivals, including a 15–0 win against Nordstern, and reached the semi-finals of the 1900–01 South German championship.
+In the following years, the club won some local trophies, and, in 1910–11, Bayern joined the newly founded "Kreisliga", the first regional Bavarian league.
 The club won this league in its first year, but did not win it again until the beginning of the First World War in 1914, which halted all football activities in Germany.
-By the end of its first decade of founding, Bayern had attracted its first German national team player, Max Gaberl Gablonsky.
+By the end of its first decade of founding, Bayern had its first German national team player, Max Gablonsky.
 By 1920, it had over 700 members, making it the largest football club in Munich.

 In the years after the war, Bayern won several regional competitions before winning its first South German championship in 1926, an achievement repeated two years later.
 Its first national title was gained in 1932, when coach Richard "Little Dombi" Kohn led the team to the German championship by defeating Eintracht Frankfurt 2–0 in the final.

 The rise of Adolf Hitler to power put an abrupt end to Bayern's development.
 Club president Kurt Landauer and the coach, both of whom were Jewish, left the country.
 Many others in the club were also purged.
-Bayern was taunted as the "Jew's club" while local rival 1860 Munich gained much support.
+Bayern was taunted as the "Jew's club", while local rival 1860 Munich gained much support.
 Josef Sauter, who was inaugurated in 1943, was the only NSDAP member as president.
 After a friendly match in Switzerland, some Bayern players greeted Landauer, who was a spectator, and the club was subject to continued discrimination.
-Bayern was also affected by the ruling that football players had to be full amateurs again, which led to the move of the gifted young centre-forward Oskar Rohr to Switzerland.
+Bayern was also affected by the ruling that football players had to be full amateurs again, which led to the move of gifted young centre-forward Oskar Rohr to Switzerland.
 In the following years, Bayern could not sustain its role of contender for the national title, achieving mid-table results in its regional league instead.